flatcar-archive/flatcar-docs/os/cluster-architectures.md

 ### Configuration for worker role

 This architecture allows you to boot any number of workers, from a single unit to a large cluster designed for load testing.
 The notable configuration difference for this role is specifying that applications like Kubernetes should use our etcd proxy instead of starting etcd server locally.

-You can easily provision the remaining (non-etcd) nodes with Kubernetes using the open source [Tectonic installer][tectonic-installer] to start running containerized app with your cluster.

 ## Production cluster with central services